danmalter/danmalter.github.io/_posts/2014-11-09-MLBTwitterSentiment.md

 ```

-Use rbind to put together tweets from each division
+Use rbind to combine tweets from each division in order to later graph by divisions.

 ```r
 aleast.scores = rbind(orioles.scores, yankees.scores, bluejays.scores, rays.scores, redsox.scores)